grantbarrett/OCR-all-lang-directories/README.md

 ## Script Details

 - **Input Directory**: The script processes all subdirectories within the specified `INPUT_DIR`.
-Each subdirectory is expected to be named after the language code for OCR processing.
+Each subdirectory is expected to be named after the language code for OCR processing and should contain PDF files (not image-format files).
 Multiple languages can be used in the directory names, separated by a plus sign (`+`), e.g., `eng+spa`.
 - **Output Directory**: Processed files are saved in the `OUTPUT_DIR` with `_ocr` appended to the filename.
 - **OCR Processing**: Utilizes `ocrmypdf` with the following options:
   - `--jobs 6`: Run 6 OCR jobs in parallel.